roadkillwiki/roadkill/readme.md

 When starting from scratch you will need to rename the `connectionStrings_toRename.config` file in `src/Roadkill.Web/` to `connectionStrings.config`.
 To ensure sensitive data doesn't get pushed, connectionStrings.config is ignored by git.

+### npm
+You may need to run an "npm install" from the `src/Roadkill.Web` directory before running.

 ### Build scripts

 There are 4 build scripts that automate the builds: